Home » First-Time Homebuyers » A First-Time Homebuyer’s Guide to Insurance

 Buying your first home is exciting!
 Make sure to protect your investment by purchasing the right home insurance.

-New homeowners have a lot to be excited about, but there are many steps to ensure the homebuying process goes as smoothly as possible.
-Selecting the right insurance is one of those steps, and with a range of options available, there are many things to consider.
+New homeowners have a lot to be excited about, but there are many steps to ensure the home-buying process goes smoothly.
+Selecting the right insurance is one of those steps.
+Here are some important things to consider.

 • The structure of your home itself (also known as Coverage A).

-• Additional living expenses you may incur if you’re displaced from your home because of a covered loss (Coverage D).
+• Additional living expenses if you’re displaced from your home because of a covered loss (Coverage D).

 • Personal liability protection that provides coverage if you’re legally responsible for injuring someone else or damaging their property (Coverage E).

-• Coverage for medical payments incurred by others if they’re hurt on your property (Coverage F).
+• Medical payments if someone is hurt on your property (Coverage F).

 With so many options, how do you choose an insurance company?

 For many, your home is your largest investment.
 When something goes wrong, you’ll want an insurance company that you trust to be there to help you put things back together.
-Taking time to research your options will help you find a reputable insurer that’s the right fit for you.
-Read online reviews and consider the company’s financial stability and customer service reputation.
-You can also talk to friends and family about which insurance company they use, and the experiences they’ve had.
+Take time to research your options.

-There are a variety of sources available as you begin comparing companies.
 You can look at the ratings and reviews from companies like J.D.
-Power, Trustpilot, Forbes, and U.S. News & World Report.
-You can also check the financial strength ratings of insurers through AM Best, a leader in rating the financial stability of insurance companies.
+Power, Trustpilot, Forbes and U.S. News & World Report.
+You can also check insurers’ financial strength through AM Best, a leader in rating the financial stability of insurance companies.

-Another factor that some fail to consider is the structure of the company.
+Homeowners should consider the structure of companies they’re researching.
 Many insurance companies are publicly traded with investors and stockholders interested in their performance.
-Another option worth considering is going with a mutual company.
+Another option worth considering is a mutual company.
 Mutual insurance companies are owned by their policyholders and don’t have investors’ interests to consider.

 What about cost?

 • Estimated replacement cost of your home.
-(Note that this is not the market value of your home, but an estimate of what it would cost to rebuild your home in the case of an extreme loss.)
+This is not the market value of your home; it’s an estimate of what it would cost to rebuild your home in the case of an extreme loss.

-• Frequency of claims by homeowners in your area.
+• Frequency of homeowner claims in your area.

 • Likelihood of natural disasters in your area.